International Birth And Child Model Implementation Guide

 Target audience

-IT vendors will only develop under assignment of their end user.
-The secondary target of this IG are the stakeholders that sponsor IT vendors to develop these communication tools.
+The secondary target of this IG are the stakeholders who provide these assignments for the IT vendors to develop these communication tools.
 In general we can classify the stakeholders in these different groups:

-• Direct healthcare providers who have direct contact with the pregnant mother:
+• direct healthcare providers who have direct contact with the pregnant woman or the (newborn) child:

 All these stakeholders work generally in their own system.